argoproj/argo-workflows/community/sustainability_effort.md

 Next, look for PRs with no Assignee.

-In the case of a Reviewer being the Assignee, once the Reviewer has approved the PR, they can request a review from one or more Approvers.
+If a Reviewer is the Assignee, then once they have approved the PR, they should request a review from one or more Approvers.

 ### Authoring PRs